-Generally, you should use your strengths and start by focusing your marketing strategies in those areas.
-Asking someone to assess what your weak points are.
-Make a plan to fix the easy problems first.
+Generally, a writer should use their strengths and focus their marketing strategies in those areas.
+First, assess your trouble spots when it comes to promotion.
+Get advice if necessary.
+Then fix the easy problems.
 For example, replace a bad author photo or a poorly designed book cover.
-Finally, make a timeline to tackle more difficult obstacles such as fear of public speaking, or needing a new website.
-It also might be especially relevant to go to writing workshops and events to talk to other writers about their marketing experiences.
+Next make a timeline to tackle more difficult obstacles (e.g. fear of public speaking, the need for a new website).
+It also might be useful to go to writing workshops and events and talk to other writers about their marketing experiences.

-Due to the large number of marketing tasks you’ll have to juggle, it’s important to find a good organizing tool.
-This will help you track tasks, ideas, and deadlines.
-Some people prefer paper journals or wall charts while others prefer online tools.
+It is also important to find a good organizing tool to help you track marketing tasks, ideas, and deadlines.
+Some people prefer paper lists and wall charts while others prefer online tools.
 Workflowy is a useful online organizing tool (see review of it and other similar tools here).

 Book Marketing Advice for self-published authors

-PW – building and using email list to market your book
+PW – Using email lists to market your book

 Author Photos and Bios

 - Second, check your clothing.
 Will what you are wearing look dated in a a few years?
-Furthermore, don’t wear any with distracting patterns.
+Are you wearing patterns?
 Keep your look simple and wear solid colours.

 - Third, have you fallen into the ‘writing prop’ trap?
-Most of all you’ll want to try to avoid using cliché writing props in your photo.
-These props include such things as laptops, bookshelves and typewriters.
+Try to avoid using cliché writing props in your photo (e.g. laptops, bookshelves and typewriters).

-- Fourth, check to see if your style of photo and your look fits your genre of book.
-For example, if you write noir crime fiction, it might look odd if your author photo has a style usually associated with a romance novelist.
+- Fourth, check if the style of your photo matches the style of your genre.
+For example, if you write noir crime fiction, it might look odd if your author photo has a soft romantic style.

-- Lastly, check the list of links listed above to see examples and to get more ideas and tips to improve your author branding.
+- Lastly, do some research.
+Check the links below for examples and tips to improve your author branding.

 Book Marketing Companies

-Mark Dawson (UK) Build a fanbase and use Facebook ads
+Mark Dawson – Build a fanbase with Facebook

-Steal My Book! – Peter Montford piracy as publicity —
+Steal My Book! – Peter Montford – When piracy is publicity

 Social Media for writers

 BC BookLook is the website for BC Book World News.
 They invite BC writers to submit their information.
-Click here to submit and read their guidelines.
+Click here for guidelines.

 Did you find any of the resources listed especially helpful?
 Do you have an idea for a resource that should be listed?
-Please send an email!
+Feel free to send an email.

 Note: Links and information are for research purposes and do not replace professional advice.
-Accuracy of third-party websites cannot be verified and links do not indicate endorsement.
+Accuracy of third-party websites cannot be verified.
+Links do not indicate endorsement.